Alex313031/Mercury/docs/HG_SETUP.md

  &ndash; Put your real first and last name

 4. What is your e&ndash;mail address?
- &ndash; Put your email address you want to use
+ &ndash; Put the email address you want to use

 5. checking the "tweakdefaults" section
    Would you like to enable these features (Yn)?